mostafaosama113/bosta/README.md

 To set up the system locally, ensure you have the following installed:

 - **Docker**: For containerization of the application.
+- **Git**: A version control system to clone the repository and manage the project's source code.

 ## Installation Guide